grodansparadis/vscp-doc-spec/vscp_websocket.md

 When this happens a new sid is generated by the server and a client that want to return to login need to use the `CHALLENGE` command to get the new sid before trying to authenticate again.

-Note that in addition to the credentials the server IP address may need to be valid for this user as it is possible to configure allowed IP addresses for each user in the configuration.
+Note that in addition to the credentials the client IP address may need to be valid for this user as it is possible to configure allowed IP addresses for each user in the configuration.

 **Note:** its is not allowed to have a username with a semicolon in the name.